skritik098/prom_using_ansible/README.md

 ## Getting Started

-Step 1: Update ip address of both instances in inventory file.
+Step 1: Update ip address of instances in inventory file for the Node Exporter

 Step 2: Run ansible command to setup node exporter